deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18785/index.md

 > </details>

-> Table 2 presents the performance of various language models (base models) after applying different editing methods with varying numbers of edits, evaluated across four benchmarks.
+> Table 2 presents the results of evaluating the impact of different model editing methods and various numbers of edits on the general abilities of base language models across four benchmark tasks.

 {{< table-caption >}}